qdrant/docs/qdrant/v1.2.x/configuration.md

 *Available since v1.2.0*

 Qdrant supports a simple form of client authentication using a static API key.
-This can be used to secure your server.
+This can be used to secure your instance.

 To enable API key based authentication you must specify a key in the
 configuration: